 Even as a mompreneur with a service-based business, you can take time off to spend time with your new baby.
 It takes some preparation, planning, and forethought.
 But with these five practical tips, your business will be able to survive your maternity leave.
 And your clients will be there waiting for you when you’re ready to get back to business!

-Time blocking is my sanity-saver for balancing a growing business and growing family.
-Grab my free blank weekly schedule along with my top time management tips for work at home moms.
+Grab my FREE download with my top time management tips for work at home moms.
 I know balancing work and family is hard, but with these tips, you’ll be on your way to enjoying the time with your kids while still growing your business!